AnyCrawl

 • Timezone Support: Execute tasks in any timezone (e.g., Asia/Shanghai, America/New_York)

-• Concurrency Control: Three modes - skip, queue, or replace concurrent executions
+• Concurrency Control: Two modes - skip or queue concurrent executions

 • Automatic Pause: Auto-pause after consecutive failures to protect resources